 As a result, we didn’t get any negative responses from the media about not having samples.
 Here’s what the Forbes journalist wrote:

-You are probably wondering, what on earth can help raise so much money?
+You are probably wondering what can help raise so much money on earth?

 The truth is, it’s simply a continuation of your hard work during the live campaign period on Kickstarter and Indiegogo InDemand and is helping you utilize your existing backer base.

 These tools allow raising an additional (up to) 25% of your total funding.
-In our case, after raising over $4.2M during the live campaigns, we raised an extra 25% ($1.5M) in our post-campaign efforts.
+After raising over $4.2M during the live campaigns, we raised an extra 25% ($1.5M) in our post-campaign efforts.

 They allow backers to upgrade to higher product tiers (i.e., from 1x UVMask to 2x UVMask at a discount), buy other related products, purchase add-on accessories, and even leave tips while choosing their delivery address, mask size, and order details.

-In essence, you increase the AOV (average order value) from each customer by (up to) 25%.
+In essence, you increase each customer’s AOV (average order value) by (up to) 25%.

 The way it works is the following: